bluMyst/nested-plus/README.md

 A coffeescript refactoring of Orteil's Nested that works offline and extends functionality a little bit, here and there.

+This git repository has submodules that aren't downloaded by default.
+When cloning this repository, use:

+    git clone --recursive <url>

+If you forgot to do that, just run:

+    git submodule update --init --recursive

 Requirements to run: A web browser that supports Javascript.
 Not IE.
 Requirements to compile: A coffeescript compiler, and coffeescript-concat.